stormchaserroleplaying/stormchaserRPG/CharacterCreationOutline/DetermineAbilityScores/index.md

 ---
-title: 3.
+title: 1.
 Determine Ability Scores
 parent: Step-by-Step Characters
-nav_order: 3
+nav_order: 1
 ---

-# 3. Determine Ability Scores
+# 1. Determine Ability Scores
+Start by generating your character's ability scores.
+These six scores are your character's most basic attributes and are used to determine a wide variety of details and statistics.
+Some classes require better than average scores for one or more ability scores.
+There are several methods to choose from for generating these scores so consult your GM to determine which method they are using.

 Much of what your character does in the game depends on their six abilities: **Strength**, **Dexterity**, **Constitution**, **Intelligence**, **Wisdom** and **Charisma**.
 Each ability has a score, which is a number that you record on your character sheet.

 The six abilities and their use in the game are described in detail [here](https://stormchaserroleplaying.com/stormchaserRPG/UsingAbilityScores/).
 A quick reference for what qualities are measured by each ability follows below: